bmrf/tron/README.md

     -e   Accept EULA (suppress disclaimer warning screen)

     -er  Email a report when finished.
 Requires you to configure SwithMailSettings.xml

-    -gsl Generate summary logs.
-These list exactly what files and programs were removed

     -h   Display help text